 G-CSF stands for granulocyte colony-stimulating factor.
 It’s made naturally by your body, and it works by signaling your bone marrow to make neutrophils.
 Neutrophils are a type of white blood cell that work to fight off infections.

 Neulasta contains the active drug pegfilgrastim.
-Neulasta’s effects lasts longer than either Granix’s or Neupogen’s do.
+Neulasta’s effects last longer than either Granix’s or Neupogen’s do.
 To be effective, it only has to be given once during each chemotherapy cycle.

 To learn more about these drugs, view this detailed breakdown.
 Check with your doctor to see which treatment is right for your condition.

-Before taking Neulasta, be sure to tell your doctor about all medications you take, including prescription and over-the-counter types.
+To be safe, let your doctor know about all medications you take, including prescription and over-the-counter types.
 Also describe any vitamins, herbs, or supplements you use.
 Your doctor or pharmacist can tell you about any interactions these items may cause with Neulasta.

 If you have any questions about possible interactions with Neulasta, talk with your doctor or pharmacist.

 Neulasta may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Neulasta.
+They can recommend if this drug is safe for you to take.
 Factors to consider include those in the list below.

 - Certain blood cancers.
 If you have myeloid cancer (cancer that affects the bone marrow), you shouldn’t take Neulasta.
 This drug could cause your cancer to get worse, so it’s important to talk with your doctor about other treatment options.